 Most Chase credit card designs are a default theme given to every customer who’s approved.
 There’s no way to customize them, but some Chase cards are very eye-catching anyway.
-The Chase Sapphire Preferred and Sapphire Reserve cards are made of metal, for instance.
+The Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® card are made of metal, for instance.
 Chase cards that are co-branded with travel providers or other businesses also have that company’s logo on them.

-You can only customize two credit cards issued by Chase: the Disney Rewards card and the Disney Premier card.
-There are 10 Disney and Star Wars Chase credit card designs to choose from, including Darth Vader, Mickey & Pals, Tinkerbell and Yoda.
+You can only customize two credit cards issued by Chase: the Disney Rewards Credit Card and the Disney Premier Credit Card.
+There are 11 Disney and Star Wars Chase credit card designs to choose from, including Darth Vader, Mickey & Pals, Tinkerbell and Chewbacca.
 You can choose your design when applying or when requesting a free replacement card.
-You can change designs as often as you’d like by making the request online or calling Chase customer service at 1 (800) 300-8575.
+You can change designs as often as you’d like by making the request online or calling Chase customer service at (800) 300-8575.